Jaymon/endpoints/README.md

 ### Versioning requests

-Endpoints has support for `accept` [header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) versioning, inspired by this [series of blog posts](http://urthen.github.io/2013/05/09/ways-to-version-your-api/).
+Endpoints has support for `Accept` [header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) versioning, inspired by this [series of blog posts](http://urthen.github.io/2013/05/09/ways-to-version-your-api/).

 **todo, add examples of versioning**

+**todo, move our auth_basic, and auth_oauth decorators into a decorators sub module?** Only problem I see with this is doing the actual authentication, so there needs to be a way for the module to call another method and return if it is valid, not sure how we would want to make that generic

+**todo, move the require_params decorator into a decorators sub module** - no reason for this one to be private

 ## Install